Rise

 3 – RARC Code

-The RARC or Remittance Advice Remark Code is a supporting code applied during claim adjudication to further clarify or supplement the applied Claim Adjustment Reason Codes (aka CARC code which is used on a remit to show why a claim – in whole or part – was not paid as billed).
+The RARC or Remittance Advice Remark Code is a supporting code applied during claim adjudication to clarify or supplement the applied Claim Adjustment Reason Codes (aka CARC code used on a remit to show why a claim – in whole or part – was not paid as billed).
 The RARC code enables more granular denial causation offering greater clarity into opportunities for denial prevention/mitigation upstream.
 For example, a payor is found to routinely deny claims for group number 123456 by applying CARC code 96 (non-covered charges) due to RARC code M82 (service not covered when the patient is under age 50) for Bone Density tests.
 Armed with this data, the denial analytics team or designee would have the trended data necessary to see this is an issue and educate front-revenue cycle operators/leaders that patients covered under group 123456 who are scheduled for Bone Density test must be over age 50 for the service to be covered by payor ABC.
 This same data could be used to optimize workstreams by firing a rule or other indicator at the time of scheduling, pre-registration, price-estimation, or registration (as the case may be) for Bone Density scheduled patients for payor ABC and group ID 123456.

 4 – Initial or Subsequent Denial